ahmettoprakcioglu/CMPE-382-SHELL/README.md

 ## HOW TO RUN?

-In which mode would you like to run it first?
+In which mode would you like to run it first?</br>
 Interactive mode: It will be enough to follow the commands in below.

 `./MAKEFILE`</br>